terra-campaigns/arrival/README.md

 ### NPC generation

-When creating NPCs they should be generated with the following framework, as a strict yaml file as below:
+When creating NPCs, consult your uploaded knowledge for thematic and aesthetic coherence, and generate them with the following framework, as a strict yaml file as below:

 ```
 ---